How to Bathe a Dog: 10 Easy Ways to Make Bath Time Easier

 Not Rinsing Properly

-Rinsing thoroughly is crucial.
-Shampoo left on the skin can cause itching, dryness, or rashes.
-Always rinse all areas, including the neck, underarms, and tail.
-I run my hand through Rumi’s coat to make sure no suds remain.
+It is very important to rinse well.
+If shampoo stays on your skin for too long, it can cause itching, dryness, or rashes.
+Always wash your whole body, including your neck, underarms, and tail.
+I check Rumi’s coat with my hand to make sure there are no more suds.

 Bathing Too Often